sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

 can be specified with the `-c` option) in a package (the name of which can be specified by the `-p` option) in your project's `src/main/java` folder.
 Blade Tools also creates your application's JSP files and language properties file in your project's `src/main/resources` folder.
-If you want to import your project into an IDE, do so now.
+Import your project into Liferay IDE now.

 Note: Two important concepts for Liferay 7 development are modules and components.
 A *module* is the one and only type of Liferay 7 plugin.
 A